Are Your Selfies and Personals Photos Safe? Just How Easy Is Smartphone Hacking?

 The risk is even higher among those who post personals photos on dating sites or social media.
 Hackers can easily crack your passwords using the information on your Facebook page.
 Let’s see how they do it.

 You’ve probably heard about all those stolen celebrity photos.
-Sienna Miller, Emma Watson, and Rihanna are just a few examples.
+Jennifer Lawrence, Sienna Miller, Emma Watson, and Rihanna are just a few examples.

 Believe it or not, everything can be hacked.
 Just because you have the latest iPhone doesn’t mean you’re safe.
 A hacker doesn’t need technical skills to steal your data.